-- 5.8 Although there might be cases where a market would have been investigated and defined in an earlier investigation, the fact that competition conditions do change over time will be taken into account.
-This is especially so in the case where there is markets characterised by innovation, including digital markets, which could make substitution between products easier or harder.
-Therefore, changing circumstances may require a new market definition because competitive constraints have changed. - 5.9 Behaviour by an undertaking with substantial market power could affect market definition as well.
+5.8 Although there might be cases where a market would have been investigated and defined in an earlier investigation, the fact that competition conditions do change over time will be taken into account.
+This is especially so in markets characterised by innovation, including digital markets, which could make substitution between products easier or harder.
+Therefore, changing circumstances may require a new market definition because competitive constraints have changed.

+5.9 Behaviour by an undertaking with substantial market power could affect market definition as well.
 For example, suppose an earlier investigation had defined a market to be relatively wide because of the scope for both demand-side and supply-side substitution.
-A dominant undertaking in that market might raise buyer switching costs or act in such a way as to remove some possibilities for supply-side substitution.
+A dominant undertaking in that market might raise buyer switching costs or act in such a way as to remove some possibilities for supplyside substitution.
 If so, this could affect the appropriate definition of the relevant market in the future.
-Hence, while an earlier definitions could provide useful information as a short cut, it may not always be the right one to use in future cases.
+Hence, while an earlier definition could provide useful information, it may not always be the right one to use in future cases.